jkugs/khetai/README.md

     $ bundle exec rake build
     $ gem install pkg/khetai-<version>.gem

-Once tested and verified, bump the version number in [lib/khetai/version.rb](lib/khetai/version.rb) and commit changes.
+Once tested and verified, bump the version number in [lib/khetai/version.rb](lib/khetai/version.rb), then run `bundle install` to update `Gemfile.lock`, and commit changes.

 To release and push to rubygems.org: